abstractinfrastructure/k8s-intro-tutorials/configuration/README.md

 $ kubectl get cm file-example -o yaml
 ```

+**Note:** When creating a ConfigMap from a file or directory the content will assume to be multiline as signified by
+the pipe symbol (`|`) in the yaml.

 ---

 **Summary:** There are four primary methods of creating ConfigMaps with `kubectl`.
 From a manifest, passing literals